 The Trust seeks to maximise opportunities for all employees, regardless of gender, through its recruitment processes and inclusive flexible working policy.
 There has been an increase in some males working in the lower quartiles within the data and the Trust has seen the evidence of this in recruiting to roles such as Teaching Assistant and Caretaker.

 In our position as a multi academy trust, it is acknowledged that under TUPE processes the Trust has no control over existing staffing when schools join the Trust.
-TUPE has applied as a measure in this reporting period where an additional school joined the Trust in October 2022.
+No schools joined the Trust in this reporting period but have in previous reporting years.
+Some leadership postholders have changed in this reporting period.

 Action Planning